 The freelance market has become over-saturated with job-sites, ranging from large, multi-sector marketplaces to more specified sites that focus on a particular industry or job role.
-Each of these job-sites offers their own ‘algorithm’ or ‘job-matching technology’ or ‘elite talent base’, but they all have one thing in common; the job-posting model they use is antiquated, ineffective and not fit for the needs of modern freelance hiring.
+Each of these job-sites offers their own ‘algorithm’ or ‘job-matching technology’ or ‘elite talent base’, but they all have one thing in common; they use a job-posting model that is antiquated, ineffective and not fit for the needs of modern freelance hiring.

-When a company posts a job, their inbox often becomes flooded with unsuitable applications, and reading through them can be time-consuming and often unsuccessful.
-For freelancers, searching and applying for the next job is also very labour-intensive, a problem that is magnified when they are currently working on a project.
+When a company posts a job, their inbox becomes flooded with unsuitable applications, and reading through them can be time-consuming.
+For freelancers, searching and applying for the next job is also very labour-intensive, a task that is often not easy when focused on a project.
 This makes it difficult to sustain regular work.

-While the job-posting model might be adequate for the less-urgent needs of the permanent staffing market, the immediacy, frequency and specific skillsets required for project-based work demands a more direct hiring model, one that also supports fluid engagement.
+While the job-posting model might have proven adequate for the permanent staffing market, the immediacy, frequency and specific skillsets required for project-based work demands a more direct hiring model, one that also supports fluid engagement.

 Shallow talent pools and low-paid job-posts

-Job-sites have gained a reputation for having shallow talent pools and offering low-paid job posts, partly due to being in direct competition with so many other job-sites.
-A major problem is that many freelancer job-sites use a ‘bidding war’ model, which creates a commoditised and aggressive marketplace where freelancers from anywhere in the world are encouraged to compete against each other for work.
-This encourages undercutting, which only provides an advantage to freelancers who are able or willing to lower rates and drives down rates across the industry.
+Many freelancer job-sites have gained a reputation for having shallow talent pools and offering low-paid job posts.
+A major problem is that they use a ‘bidding war’ model, which creates a commoditised marketplace where freelancers from across the globe siloed and compete against each other for work.
+This encourages undercutting, providing an advantage to freelancers who are able, or willing, to lower rates and drives down rates across the industry.

 This has led to industries relying more and more on their existing contacts and networks when they need to hire talent or find work.
 View Transform your freelance contacts into great work.

 No more job-posting, just fast, direct booking